roshanshetty2816/lmsbackend/README.md

 e.
 Issued Books - Access to a list of all issued books.
 f.
 Un-Issued Books - Access to a list of all un-issued books.
 g.
 Add Book - The ability to add books to the inventory.
 h.
+Add E-Book - The ability to add e-book for a particular book
+i.
 Delete Book - The ability to delete books from the inventory.
-i.
+j.
 All Users - Access to a list of all users enrolled in the library.
-j.
+k.
 Delete User - The ability to delete a user from the library.
-k.
+l.
 Newsletter - The ability to publish news to all subscribed users.
-l.
+m.
 Inventory - Access to a list of all books in the library with the ability to search and filter based on various parameters.
-m.
+n.
 Activity Logs - The ability to view the library's transaction logs.
-n.
+o.
 Subscibers List - Access to a list of all subscribed users.
-o.
+p.
 Block Users - The ability to block or unblock users.
-p.
+q.
 Update Stock - The ability to update the quantity of books in the inventory.

 Patrons (General User):
 a.
 Request - The ability to request a book.